bhuga/tele-arena-scripts/README.md

 15 years ago, 1995-ish, I cut my teeth on programming by editing and creating scripts for Tele-Arena, a MajorBBS game involving reading about goblins appearing, then typing instructions to attack them, and then reading about their deaths.
+The runtime was Telemate, a DOS COM program that was very dear to us.
 This was a pretty profound experience on me, though I didn't know it at the time.

 It turns out that a friend kept a copy of those scripts on a moldy floppy